mr-coder-raj/RhythmX-Personal-webmusic-player_HTML-CSS-JS/README.md

 ```
 start index.html
 ```

+>Note:
+>The app loads song data dynamically from songs.json.
+Make sure this file is present and correctly formatted to see your songs listed.
+>The .htaccess file is included to control access permissions when hosting on an Apache server.

 # 🤝 Contributing
 Contributions are welcome!
 Feel free to fork the repo and submit pull requests for improvements or bug fixes.